Anastasiiaskrp22/Power-BI-reports/power-bi-and-ms-sql-server/README.md

-# Power BI and MS SQL Server
+# 📊 Power BI & MS SQL Server

+## 🎯 Purpose

+This project was developed as part of a business intelligence assignment to showcase advanced data modeling, DAX calculations, and visualization capabilities in Power BI using a relational SQL Server database.

+The goal was to extract actionable insights from the dataset, focusing on profitability, sales trends, and customer behavior across geographic and demographic dimensions.

+It demonstrates how Power BI can support data-driven decision-making in a real-world sales environment.

+---

-## Description
+## 🛠️ Tech Stack

-This project uses  SQL Server database to perform business analysis using Power BI.

-### Key Tasks
+- **Microsoft Power BI**

-- Data import from SQL Server (FactInternetSales, DimCustomer, etc.)
+- **Microsoft SQL Server**
+- **DAX (Data Analysis Expressions)**
+- **Data Warehouse schema**

+---

+## ✨ Features

+- 📥 **Data Integration**
+  Connected Power BI to SQL Server and imported tables:
+  - `FactInternetSales`
+  - `DimCustomer`
+  - `DimGeography`
+  - `DimProduct`, `DimProductCategory`, `DimProductSubcategory`
+  - `DimPromotion`

+- 📐 **Custom Measures & KPIs**
+  Created DAX measures for:
+  - Total Income
+  - Margin & % Margin
-- DAX measures:
+  - Quantity Sold
-  - Income, Margin, Quantity, Number of Orders
+  - Number of Orders
-  - % Margin
-  - Avg Order Value
+  - Average Order Value

-- Analytical charts answering:
-  - Top countries by margin
+- 📊 **Business Question Analysis**
+  - In which country is the **percentage margin** highest?
-  - Margin trends over time
+  - How does margin **change over time**?
-  - Most effective promotions
-  - Gender and country analysis
+  - Which **promotion** generated the most orders?
+  - Who places more orders – **males or females**, and in which countries?
-  - Country share in total income
+  - What is each country’s **share in total income**?
+  - How does the **average order value** change over time?

+- 📈 **Visual Dashboard**
+  Interactive visualizations and time series analysis using appropriate chart types